-In this service manual, the touch control panel assembly is divided into two units, Control Unit and Key Unit, and also the Control Unit is divided into two units, LSI Unit and Power Unit, and troubleshooting by unit replacement is described according to the symptoms indicated.
+In this service manual, the touch control panel assembly is divided into two units, Control Unit, Key Unit, Power Unit, and troubleshooting by unit replacement is described according to the symptoms indicated.

 Before testing,

 - Disconnect the power supply cord, and then remove outer case.
 Refer to procedure of "HOOD EXHAUST LOUVER REMOVAL", "REMOVAL OF OVEN FROM WALL" and "OUTER CASE REMOVAL". - 2) Open the door and block it open. - 3) Discharge high voltage capacitor. - 4) Disconnect the leads to the primary of the power transformer. - 5) Ensure that these leads remain isolated from other components and oven chassis by using insulation tape. - 6) After that procedure, re-connect the power supply cord. - 1.
 Key Unit.